jaspervdj/jaspervdj/posts/2012-03-21-digestive-functors-0.3.markdown

 ["The Essence of Form Abstraction"]: http://groups.inf.ed.ac.uk/links/formlets/

 Let's have a quick look at how this typically works.
-The following code is based on [Chris Eidhof]'s [initial Haskell implementation] of formlets.
+The following code is based on the [initial Haskell implementation] of formlets by the paper authors, later maintained by [Chris Eidhof] and others.
 We usually have a data structure we want to create a type for:

 [Chris Eidhof]: http://eidhof.nl/
 [initial Haskell implementation]: http://hackage.haskell.org/cgi-bin/hackage-scripts/package/formlets